 Figuring out how to eat and drink with a beard

-One of the most prominent problems men with long beards face is food and drinks continually getting caught in their facial hair.
+One of the most prominent problems men with long facial hair face is food and drinks continually getting caught in their facial hair.

 Along with the food, other stuff can come into contact with your beard and damage or break it.
 That is why you need to learn how to properly eat and drink with a beard and mustache without the mess.